 The Caspari Journal of Educational Psychotherapy

-The Journal of Educational Psychotherapy is an annual publication that aims to support and influence practice in educational and mental health settings.
+The Journal of Educational Psychotherapy is an annual publication which aims to support and influence practice in educational and mental health settings.
 We publish articles concerning the role of feelings in education, and methods of helping pupils overcome emotional blocks to learning.

 The journal is a valuable resource for teachers, prospective students, current trainees and established Educational Psychotherapists.
 Our back copies include articles recommended by course lecturers or supervisors and also offer valuable research material, covering many themes central to child mental health.
 Each edition includes reviews of books relevant to our work.